List of Fables characters: Prince Charming

 In the run-up to the war against the Empire, Charming resigned as mayor, returning the job to King Cole, in order to focus on the war effort.
 During the War and Pieces storyline, he held the position of Combat Commander on the skyship Glory of Baghdad built by the Arabian Fables and commanded by Sinbad, running the offensive and defensive operations of the ship during the war and the Glory's mission to bomb the gates connecting the Imperial homeworld to the rest of the Empire.
 After the Glory's destruction, Charming, despite serious injuries, dragged a bomb by foot to the last remaining gate, with Sinbad accompanying him to defend against hostile forces.
 Arriving at their destination against considerable opposition, Charming dragged the bomb into the gatesite, stating that he would set the longest fuse possible to give himself the best opportunity to get clear of the blast.

-Charming failed to emerge before the bomb detonated.
-His body was never found, and a coffin containing his uniform, medals and some personal effects was buried at the Farm cemetery in absentia.
-A statue of Charming in Fabletown is dedicated to his memory.
+In the Fairest story arc The Return of the Maharajah, it is revealed that Charming survived his injuries.
+Nathoo (from Rudyard Kipling's The Jungle Book) found him and brought Charming to the Indu (the Homelands version of India), where he was nursed back to health.
+Because Charming is a popular Fable, his wounds healed quickly.

 In 1001 Nights of Snowfall, a prequel to the Fables series, the real reason Prince Charming cheated on Snow White with Rose Red in the first place was given.
 Contrary to popular belief, he had not yet known of his inability to remain faithful in marriage.
 By request of a wedding gift, he taught Snow fencing lessons and had taken charge of investigating a series of murders around the kingdom (the victims were revealed to be the Seven Dwarves).
 He states one of the violent of prisoners did it and had him executed.
 This kept peace with the dwarves.
 He had known it was really Snow White, as the sword wounds indicated progressive swordsmanship.
 Because he had lost his trust in her, he had Rose Red move in with them in the castle, and shortly after, cheated on Snow with Rose Red, revealed in the Rose Red story arc to be a result of Rose Red seducing him, despite his initial resistance.

-Theories both on and off the page speculate that he gives off powerful/magic pheromones, which are responsible for his strong ability to seduce nearly any woman he wishes.
-According to the answers given in the Burning Questions issue, Prince Charming had no less than 1,412 romantic conquests by the age of fifteen.
-He stated that he is able to win any courtship, be it that of a single woman, or a political election.